Go here for Print Friendly PageIndex to this Page

 The first and most obvious is the electrochemical process I described as a battery.
-Dissimilar metals in an electrolyte form a cell from which electrons will flow.
-But what about when the battery gets too low and we need to recharge it?
+Dissimilar metals in an electrolyte form a cell from which electrons will flow between the metal plates.
+But what about when the battery gets too low (discharged) and we need to recharge it?
 Where does that electricity come from?
 And where do we get this Alternating Current?

 Then someone discovered that if you move a wire (a complete circuit, not just a short piece of wire) through a magnetic field it causes electrons to flow in the wire.
 You are creating electricity.
 As the wire moves through the lines of magnetic flux around the magnet, the electrons in the wire get all excited and start dashing about.